-Level I 1 credit
+ASL Level I

-The goal of studying modern languages is communicative competence.
+The goal of the study of modern languages is communicative competence.
 This introduction course introduces students to language and develops novice-level proficiency in receptive and expressive communication.
 At the end of the course, students are expected to reach a Novice Mid-Novice High proficiency level and be able to engage in simple conversations within the limits of practiced vocabulary and structure.
-Students will also gain perspective and insight into the Deaf Culture and Deaf History.
+Students will also gain perspective and insight into the Deaf Culture and Deaf history.
 Classes are conducted in the language as much as possible.

-Level II 1 credit
+ASL Level II 1 credit

-Level II provides opportunities to further develop students' novice-level proficiency in receptive and expressive communicative competence.
+Level II provides opportunities to further develop students' novice-level proficiency in receptive and expressive competence.
 Emphasis is placed on expanding vocabulary from memorized words and phrases to sentence level discourse.
-Students will also continue to gain insight into the culture of Deaf Americans.
+Students will also continue to gain insight into the cultural perspectives of Deaf Americans- showing competence of understanding the diversity within the Deaf Community.
 By the end of the course, students are expected to reach a Novice High-Intermediate Low proficiency level.
 Classes are conducted in the language as much as possible.

-Level III (L or K) 1 credit
+ASL Level III K 1 credit

-Level III classes are conducted in the language and provide opportunities to develop intermediate language proficiency in receptive and expressive communicative competence.
-By the end of the course students should have adequate control of basic structural patterns and should be able to express themselves at a paragraph level.
-In addition, students will have a deeper understanding of the language and cultural perspectives associated with it.
+Level III classes are conducted in the language and provide opportunities to further develop intermediate language proficiency in receptive and expressive communication.
+By the end of the course, students should have adequate control of basic structural patterns and should be able to express themselves at a paragraph level.
+In addition, students will have a deeper understanding of the language and cultural perspectives associated with the Deaf Community.
 At the end of the course, students are expected to reach an Intermediate Low-Intermediate Mid proficiency level.

-Level IV K
+ASL Level IV K

-While there is a continued emphasis on proficiency, the Level IV-VI class, which is conducted in the language, pursues a more indepth study of language, culture, and ASL literature.
+While there is a continued emphasis on proficiency, the Level IV class, which is conducted in the language, pursues a more indepth study of language, culture, and ASL literature.
 Refinement of grammatical concepts and vocabulary enrichment are stressed.
-At the end of levels IV and V students have the option to take the Advanced Placement Exam.